Knowledge hub

 We need more traffic, not a prettier page.

-If volume is the real gap, we say so and send you to paid acquisition or whatever fills your pipeline.
-A sharper page does not fill an empty funnel.
+If volume is the real gap, we say so and send you to Campaigns or whatever fills your pipeline.
+A sharper page does not fill an empty pipeline.

 What do you count as success?